tiuscia/pokedex-infinite-scrolling/README.md

 ## React + TypeScript + Vite

-This template has been used
+This is the template that has been used with the following plugins:

-Currently, two official plugins are available:

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh